pomonam/kronfluence/examples/imagenet/README.md

 ```
 On A100 (80GB), it takes approximately 12 hours to compute the pairwise scores (including computing EKFAC factors).

-We can also use query batching to compute influence scores with larger query batch size.
+We can also use query batching (low-rank approximation to the query gradient) to compute influence scores with a
+larger query batch size.
 ```bash
 python analyze.py --dataset_dir /mfs1/datasets/imagenet_pytorch/ \
     --query_gradient_rank 32 \